positlabs/spark-DevCircComChallenge-Smoke/README.md

 ![alt text](https://github.com/The-AR-Company/spark-DevCircComChallenge-Smoke/blob/main/images/First%20Loop.png "Patches - step 3")

 At this point we can connect the output of our blend inside the device output and finally see some preliminary results.
+It's also here that we see our initial loop, that starts from our cameraTexture based setup and goes into the texture transform.
+From there it enters the cycle, getting modified, sent into the delay frame, which in turn is fed back into our blend and sent through to cycle once more.